Department Seminars

 David Clark, Mathematics, SUNY New Paltz

 Abstract: Since its inception a century ago, quantum theory has served to accurately predict behavior at the atomic and subatomic levels.
 In his famous statement, “God does not play dice!”, Albert Einstein objected to its probabilistic formulation, maintaining that there must be a more fundamental theory that would supply the missing information.
-This lecture will present a famous thought experiment which he and two colleagues devised to establish their point of view.
+This lecture presented a famous thought experiment which he and two colleagues devised to establish their point of view.
 Years after his passing the technology was developed to carry out this experiment and — contrary to Einstein’s expectations — it showed that there can be no more complete theory.
-This forces us to accept a reality at the subatomic level that is quite different from our human scale experience.
+This forced us to accept a reality at the subatomic level that is quite different from our human scale experience.

-Fall 2017 Seminars
+Fall 2017

 A Bit of Metric Geometry